AaltoAsia/O-MI/docs/ReleasingAndBranches.md

 -------------------

 1. Check that configuration is right (see below)
-  * `O-MI-Node/src/main/resources/application.conf`
+  * `O-MI-Node/src/main/resources/reference.conf`
-  * remove excess logging (in `O-MI-Node/src/main/resources/logback.xml`)
+  * remove excess logging in code (and in `O-MI-Node/src/main/resources/logback.xml`)
 2. Change version number in `/build.sbt` only
 3. Check that tests succeed: `sbt test`

 **Automatic release packages:**
 ----------------------

-7. Create an annotated git tag on latest commit: `git tag -a $(cat O-MI-Node/html/VERSION) HEAD`
+4. Create an annotated git tag on latest commit: `git tag -a $(cat O-MI-Node/html/VERSION) HEAD`
-8. Push the tag to remote repository: `git push origin $(cat O-MI-Node/html/VERSION)`
+5. Push the tag to remote repository: `git push origin $(cat O-MI-Node/html/VERSION)`
-9. Travis will now create the release binaries and upload them to docker and GitHub.
+6. Travis will now create the release binaries and upload them to docker and GitHub.
+7. On Github releases page: check that the release draft tag is right, write release notes and publish.

 **Manual release packages:**
 ----------------------------

-4. Release: `sbt release`
+1. Release: `sbt release`
-5. Results can be found in `/target/universal`
+2. Results can be found in `/target` and `/target/universal`

-6. Debian package
+3. Doing Debian and RPM package separately (done by the `release` command also)
-  * requires dpkg binary installed
+    * Debian requires dpkg binary installed
-  * can be made with `sbt debian:packageBin`
+    * can be made with `sbt debian:packageBin` and `sbt rpm:packageBin`
-  * result goes to `/target/universal`
+    * result goes to `/target/`

 Branches
 ========